 322 The 19th and 20th Centuries (3 credits) A chronological introduction to the major authors, movements, genres and themes in French literature.
 Taught in French.
-Prerequisite: FREN 202

 341 Literary Movements (3 credits) An in-depth study of a particular movement, period or school in French literature.
-Possible topics: the Pléiade, the classical theatre, romanticism, realism and naturalism, symbolism, surrealism, existentialism, etc. Taught in French.
+Taught in French.
 May be repeated for credit.
 When repeated, this course bears the number FREN 342, FREN 343.
-Prerequisite: FREN 202

 347 Themes or Genres (3 credits) A study of a recurrent theme or a specific genre.
-Possible topics are: Novels of Adventure and Imagination, Psychological Novels, Philosophical Tales, The Short Story, Selected Essayists, The Literature of Commitment, Exile and Alienation in 20th Century Fiction, etc. Taught in French.
+Taught in French.
 May be repeated for credit.
 When repeated, this course bears the numbers FREN 348 or FREN 349.
-Prerequisite: FREN 202